jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 * 'afip_new_post_title' = Allow other functions or themes to change the post title before creation.
 * 'afip_new_post_category' = Allow other functions or themes to change the post categories before creation.
 * 'afip_new_post_content' = Allow other functions or themes to change the post content before creation.
+* 'afip_new_post_date' = Allow other functions or themes to change the post date before creation.

 ## Installation
 1. Upload 'automatic-featured-image-posts' to your plugin directory, usually 'wp-content/plugins/', or install automatically via your WordPress admin page.